Information regarding Less Than Full Time training (LTFT) can be found below, and the General Medical Council Position Statement here.

 The third placement in the original F2 year could still be utilised, as the doctor has achieved full registration, but the subsequent placements will need to be found from those which are vacant.
 This is because the planned F2 year will have already been allocated to another doctor in the following year as part of their two-year programme.

-In addition, the usual programme balance rules may not apply as each placement is less than full-time, and so in the example above the doctor is repeating psychiatry as in two 4-month placements they will only have done an equivalent of 4.8 months full-time.
+In addition, the usual programme balance rules may not apply as each placement is less than full-time, and so in the example above the doctor is repeating psychiatry because in two 4-month placements they will only have done an equivalent of 4.8 months full-time.